Al Stewart: Literary sources

-"Sirens of Titan", from Modern Times is a musical precis of Kurt Vonnegut's novel of the same title.
+"Sirens of Titan", from Modern Times is a musical precis of Kurt Vonnegut's novel of the same name.

 On occasion, Stewart has set poems to music, such as "My Enemies Have Sweet Voices" (lyrics by the poet Pete Morgan) on the 1970 album Zero She Flies.
 During his 1999 UK tour, Stewart invited Morgan to read the lyrics as he performed this song in the Leeds City Varieties Theatre show of 7 November 1999.
 Stewart also invited Morgan to read the poem at the Beverly gig on the same tour, whilst Stewart took a short break, and Morgan subsequently read another poem from his works as well.

 Songwriting

 In a 23 June 2012 telephone interview with Bob Reid and Blair Packham on NewsTalk 1010 AM in Toronto, Ontario (partially transcribed below), Al Stewart provided these insights into his songwriting "process":

 I don't like repetition.
 For example, there have been nine songs in the Top Ten, I think, called "Hold On" (Including, I think, once there were two called "Hold On" simultaneously in the Top Ten).
 OK, if you're really cynical, and you've written a new song, you'll probably want to call it "Hold On" because it gives you an extra edge.
 But at the same time it shows so little interest in originality that I can't actually listen to anything called "Hold On" at this point in my life.
 I mean, it just seems crazy.
 So, if I have two little rules and guiding principles, they would be:

 (a) Don't use words that other people use.
 Very few people would put the word, oh, I don't know, "pterodactyl" into a song.
 So that's fine.
 No "Oh"'s.
 No "Baby"'s.
 No "I miss you so"'s.
 And no "you done me wrong".
 No "bad"'s or "sad"'s.

 (b) And the other thing is, write about subjects that no one else writes about.
 Basically 90% of all songs seem to be either "Baby, I love you so", or "Baby, you've done me wrong".
 Now, when people look at songs, when I play anybody on the planet this song, and I say "What is this?", they will say, "Oh, that's Reggae", or "Oh, that's Heavy Metal", or "That's Country & Western", or "Oh, that's Opera", you know what I mean?
 But that's not what I asked.
 They're answering a question I didn't ask.
 What they're saying is "That's the music".
 What I'm saying is "What is the song?"
 And the song is either "I've done you wrong", or, "Baby, I love you so", no matter what style it's played in.
 In other words, there's a huge difference between content and style, and, if you work more towards content, why not make it content that is original.